Retail Waste Guide 2024

 Data Analytics for Demand Forecasting

-Utilising data analytics tools enables retailers to forecast demand accurately.
+Using data analytics tools allows retailers to accurately forecast demand.

-By analysing historical sales data, market trends, and seasonality, businesses can make informed decisions about how much stock to order and when.
+By analysing historical sales data, market trends, and seasonality, businesses can make smarter decisions about how much stock to order and when.

-This proactive approach minimises the risk of overstocking and subsequently decreases the chances of products reaching their expiration dates before being sold.
+This proactive strategy helps reduce the risk of overstocking and lowers the chances of products expiring before they’re sold.

 Did you know that Johnson & Johnson (one of the biggest multi-national corporations, producing medical devices, pharmaceuticals, and consumer packaged goods) use demand forecasting to always ensure product availability regardless of season!